scala-thera/scala-thera.github.io/README.md

 google_analytics_key:
 ```

 Static assets reside in `assets/`.
-Images, such as the ones used for the avatar and the thumbnail, are stored in `assets/imgs`.
+Images, such as the ones used for the avatar and the thumbnail, are stored in `assets/imgs/`.

 In `fragments/`, we define HTML fragments to reuse across all blog's pages.
-When building the website, these fragments receive arguments, identified by "\${<argument_name>}", directly from Thera; an example is `sidebar.html`:
+When building the website, these fragments receive arguments, identified by `${<argument_name>}`, directly from Thera; an example is `sidebar.html`:

 ```html
 <nav>